Clubs & Activities

 When does this activity meet?
 Thursdays during the fall, outside the cafeteria

 When does this activity meet?
-Every Thursday, after school, in room 220.
+Every Tuesday, EXCEPT second Tuesday of the month, after school, in library computer lab

 What is the focus of this activity?
 The Conard Anime Club is a student-led organization consisting of members from all grades.
 Students can chat and share their love of Japanese pop culture as well as other graphic phenomena, including webcomics and cartoons.
 They will participate in various activities such as reading manga, watching anime, drawing, creating videos, and fandub.
 Conard Anime encourages cosplay, and will attend the ConnectiCon convention in July.

 When does this activity meet?
-Action Club meets every Monday after school in the library computer lab.
+Action Club meets every Monday after school in the library tech lab

 What is the focus of this activity?
 The Action Club is for students who are interested in social justice and want to learn how to make Conard a m ore inclusive, prejudice-free school.
 Students who attend Action Club are given priority in attending NCCJ BRIDGES and ANYTOWN programs.